 Setting Goals and Working Backwards:

-It is a trait of successful people that they set goals which helps them to determine what the tasks are that has to go on the to-do-list.
+It is a trait of successful people that they set goals which helps them to determine in design business what the tasks are that has to go on the to-do-list.
 Before forming a to-do-list, it is always better to take a look at the big picture, the final step that we are aiming to reach.
 Set a goal of things to be done for the whole month.
 Categorize these tasks according to urgency and keep the most urgent ones for the first week.
 The ones that have the shortest deadlines or the ones which hold foundational importance for other tasks should get the most importance.
 Once the tasks for the week are decided, you can manage them more easily for that specified time.

 This is an excellent way of prioritizing work as instead of simply picking up an urgent task randomly which can also lead to skipping some important task, you know what are the tasks for later days and what needs to be done.

 So it all comes down to the point that it is always better that you make out to-do-lists, not only for the day but also for weeks and months so that you have all the tasks set out properly.
 Where your payment and relationship with a client depends on your meeting the deadline, you will have to learn to do so effectively.
 Managing the tasks that you find loads is not a rocket science.
-You just have to learn how to prioritize the most urgent tasks and how to take along all the other tasks simultaneously so that each gets its due attention.
+You just have to learn how to prioritize the most urgent tasks in design business and how to take along all the other tasks simultaneously so that each gets its due attention.
 Not to mention, your projects are the most important but you should always take out time for personal projects as well.